dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Note, though, that this guideline is softer than the previous two.
 The work an operation performs is often an implementation detail that isn't relevant to the caller, and performance and robustness boundaries change over time.
-Most of the time, name your members based on *what* it does for the caller, not *how* it does it.
+Most of the time, name your members based on *what* they do for the caller, not *how* they do it.

 ### AVOID starting a method name with `get`.

-In most cases, the method should be an actual getter whose name is whatever you would put after the `get`.
+In most cases, the method should be a getter with `get` removed from the name.
 For example, instead of a method named `getBreakfastOrder()`, define a getter named `breakfastOrder`.

 Even if the member does need to be a method because it takes arguments or otherwise isn't a good fit for a getter, you should still avoid `get`.
-Like the previous guidelines states, you can give it a noun phrase name like `breakfastOrder()` or choose a verb that more usefully describes how it produces the result.
+Like the previous guidelines state, you can use a noun phrase name like `breakfastOrder()` or choose a verb that more usefully describes how the method produces its result.
 The word `get` conveys nothing to the caller that they don't already know.

 ### PREFER naming a method `to___()` if it copies the object's state to a new object.